 If you're like most of us, you enter your house through your garage and possibly even take your shoes off and leave them next to the door on the way in.
 One or two pairs of shoes quickly become a pile of shoes that you're tripping over.
-This is a pretty common storage issue we come across when we are putting a garage organization plan together with our clients.
+This is a pretty common storage issue and it could be difficult to form a garage organization plan.
 We've pulled together some of our favorite ways to keep the shoe mess under control.

 01 of 06

 PVC Pipe is easy to find at your local hardware store and they're usually happy to make cuts for you making this an easy DIY project.
 Beth, the blogger behind Home Stories A to Z, took the extra step and made this project decorative but it's not necessary for it to be functional.
 The only thing this system is lacking is a place for boots.
 Still great if you're looking for a spot to keep the shoes you use for yard work, golfing, or sports out of your way.

 02 of 06

-Maybe you like the idea of things off the floor and want to see all of your shoes, wire shelving is a great option if that's your preference.
-Easy to install, completely adjustable for boots, flats, kids' sizes, etc. and affordable.
-You can find this Rubbermaid system at Lowe's or directly through Rubbermaid.com.
+Maybe you like the idea of things off the floor and want to see all of your shoes, wire shelving is a great option if that's your preference. it is easy to install, completely adjustable for boots, flats, kids' sizes, etc. and affordable.
+Many home improvement stores, like Lowes, sell these types of wire storage racks to organize your shoes.

 03 of 06